IIXIXII/upref/README.md

 Motivation
 ----------

-After some project, I want a simple method to find the right login and url from the user and save it.
+After some projects, I want a simple method to find the right login and url from the user and save it.

 Code example
 ------------